DylanVause/webpack-multiple-css-imports-bug/README.md

 # webpack-multiple-css-imports-bug
  Minimal reproduction for bug when importing CSS from multiple pages using html-bundler-webpack-plugin.
+This bug was observed in html-bundler-webpack-plugin version `3.4.6` and patched in `3.4.7`.

 html-bundler-webpack-plugin: https://github.com/webdiscus/html-bundler-webpack-plugin